 Whether the UE is required to performs SL reception of PSCCH and RSRP measurement for partial sensing on slots in SL DRX inactive time is enabled/disabled by higher layer parameter sl-PartialSensingInactiveTime.
 When it is enabled, if UE performs periodic-based partial sensing on the slots in SL DRX inactive time for a given periodicity corresponding to Preserve, UE monitors only the default periodic sensing occasions (most recent sensing occasion) from the slots; if UE performs contiguous partial sensing on the slots in SL DRX inactive time, UE monitors a minimum of M slots from the slots.

+2LTE) In case of dynamic co-channel coexistence of LTE sidelink and NR sidelink: The [LTE sensing window is defined by] the range of LTE subframes [nLTE –Tstart,nLTE–Tend], where nLTE is the LTE subframe in which this procedure is triggered and which overlaps slot n, Tstart is 1100 msec and Tend is up to UE implementation under Tend≤ Tproc,2SL; Tproc,2SLis 4+T msec, where T ≤ 4 msec.
+The UE shall perform the procedures in 5LTE3 and 6LTE based on PSCCH decoded and RSRP measured in these LTE subframes.

-3) The internal parameter Thpi,pj is set to the corresponding value of RSRP threshold indicated by the i-th field in sl-Thres-RSRP-List, where i=pi+pj-1*8.4) The set SA is initialized to the set of all the candidate single-slot resources.
+3) The internal parameter Thpi,pj is set to the corresponding value of RSRP threshold indicated by the i-th field in sl-Thres-RSRP-List, where i=pi+pj-1*8.

+3LTE) In case of dynamic co-channel coexistence of LTE sidelink and NR sidelink:

+The internal parameter ThLTEpi,pj is set to the corresponding value of RSRP threshold indicated by the i-th field in sl-NRPSSCH-EUTRA-ThresRSRP-List, where i=pi+pj-1*8.

+The internal parameter ThLTEPSFCHpi,pj is set to the corresponding value of RSRP threshold indicated by the i-th field in sl-NRPSFCH-EUTRA-ThresRSRP-List, if provided, where i=pi+pj-1*8.
+If sl-NRPSFCH-EUTRA-ThresRSRP-List is not provided then each element of ThLTEPSFCHpi,pj is set to minus Infinity dBm.

+4) The set SA is initialized to the set of all the candidate single-slot resources or candidate multi-slot resources.

-5) The UE shall exclude any candidate single-slot resource Rx,y from the set SA if it meets all the following conditions:
+5) The UE shall exclude any candidate single-slot resource Rx,y or Rx,y,z, or candidate multi-slot resource Rx,y or Rx,y,z from the set SA if it meets all the following conditions:

 - the UE has not monitored slot t'mSL in Step 2.